nodiuus/simpletron/README.md

 # simpletron

-I haven't programmed in any language for a while and decided to try to get back into programming.
-A friend recommended that I try making an interpreter.

-I actually messed up and made a virtual machine instead (IM AN IDIOT)

-But anyways...

-After some research, I came across this neat little thing called the Simpletron.
+I came across this neat little thing called the Simpletron.
-It's a little project to understand the basics of assembly programming.
+It's a little project made to understand the basics of assembly programming.

-Here it is in all its glory, the Simpletron!!!!!!!!!
+Here it is in all its glory, the Simpletron!

-### TL;DR i made a crappy assembly language
+### TL;DR i made a crappy virtual machine and assembly language